lgbrownjr/ser2bt-bridge/README.md

 * The terms *bridge*, or *pi* refer to the *raspberry pi zero w*, that is being used as a *bridge* to connect *master* to *slave*(s).
 * The terms *user*, *you*, *network engineer*, *network administrator*, *administrator*, or *engineer* all refer to the person using this *bridge*.
 ### Preamble:
-This project is made up of a set of scripts, services and libraries, that allow a user to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop using a serial/bluetooth connection, to the console port of a *slave* device such as a switch, router, firewall, etc.  This allows the network/system engineer to manage devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
+This project is made up of a set of scripts, services and libraries that allow a user to connect "through" a *raspberry pi zero w* from their phone/tablet/laptop's bluetooth interface, to the console port of a *slave* device such as a switch, router, firewall, etc.  This allows the network/system engineer to manage devices via it's console port, while enjoying the benefit of not having to be tethered right up to it.
 #### How it works at a high level/Feature List:
 These scripts and services basicaly utilize *screen* and *rfcomm* to "bridge" each connection between the *master*, and the *slave* you are attempting to connect to.
 * By design, this prject does not have security in mind, preferring instead to focus on easy discovery, pairing, and connectivity to allow the network administrator to focus on getting their work done.